 The amount of money available for you to borrow will depend upon a number of factors, with the assets you intend to use as security chief among them.
 Those looking to secure a bridging loan that is regulated by the Financial Conduct Authority (FCA) against their home address can generally expect to receive a loan-to-value (LTV) ration of up to 70% and use this figure for their bridging loan calculator assessment.
 Those wishing to use a property in which they do not reside as security can access an LTV of between 75% and 80% and can input a higher LTV into our bridging loan calculator.

 The calculations provided by a bridging loan calculator are based on the total loan amount, including all attendant interest charges and fees.
 The actual net amount that you can access will generally be between 5% and 10% less than this.
 Depending upon your situation, you may wish to pay the interest monthly throughout the duration of the loan’s term, or else wait until the expiration of the deal to pay it all in one lump sum.

-Why not try our Bridging Loan Calculator to get an idea of how much you can borrow and the indicitave rates and costs for your Bridging Loan.
+Why not try our Bridging Loan Calculator to get an idea of how much you can borrow and the indicative rates and costs for your Bridging Loan.

 How long do bridging finance arrangements last for?

-In general, most bridging loans are taken out over a period of six months, since this usually gives the borrower enough time to realise an alternative source of funding or move the arrangement onto a more conventional mortgage product.
+In general, most bridging loans are taken out over a period of six months since this usually gives the borrower enough time to realise an alternative source of funding or move the arrangement onto a more conventional mortgage product.
 However, the specific terms of the deal you broker may vary depending upon your circumstances and it is not unheard of for bridging loans to last for anywhere as little as 24 hours to anywhere as long as 24 months.
 You can test the repayment totals for varying loan periods through our bridging loan calculator.

 What if I find myself incapable of repaying the bridging loan at the expiration of the term?